-One may argue that it would produce be a more consistent comparison with the NorESM1-HappiAMIP to calibrate the SO-model from the SST increments designed for HAPPI, and used in the AMIP-15 and AMIP-20 experiments.
+One may argue that it would produce be a more consistent comparison with the NorESM1-HappiAMIP to calibrate the SO-model usingfrom the SST increments designed for HAPPI, and used in the AMIP-15 and AMIP-20 experiments.
 This was also our first attempt, which resulted in strong changes in the Hadley circulation and in the extratropical jets during winter and spring for reasons we do not fully understand.
+This

-This behavior is neither seen in the AMIP nor the fully coupled runs, and we are not confident that the response is realistic, but a result of enforcing SST patterns that are too different from the model's own climate.
+- 5 behavior is neither seen in the AMIP nor the fully coupled runs, and we are not confident that the response is realistic, but a result of enforcing SST patterns that are too different from the model's own climate.
 When we instead employ the SST increments from the fully coupled NorESM1-Happi runs, we do not see this kind of behavior.
-The results are much more consistent with the climate response of the coupled system (CPL-15 and CPL-20).

--The different Q_f -fields thus emulate the effects of oceanic circulation changes on the heat flux divergence in the upper mixed layer of the ocean.

-The Q_f fields are determined for each month of the year, and the values used in the SO model at a given grid-point and a given time are determined by linear interpolation between the former and the next monthly value.
+The results are much more consistent with the climate response of the coupled system (CPL-15 and CPL-20). - 10 The different Q_f -fields emulate the effects of oceanic circulation changes on the heat flux divergence in the upper mixed layer of the ocean.
+The fields are determined for each month of the year, and the values used in the SO model at a given grid-point and a given time are determined by linear interpolation between the former and the next monthly value.
 The same Q_f fields are used every year of the simulation.
-Fig. 6 shows annual averages for SO-PD together with the increments for the 1.5 K and the 2.0 K warmer worlds (SO-15 and SO-20).
-In addition, we use the same CO_2 levels, aerosols and precursor emissions, and other active forcing agents as in the AMIP experiments.
-The Q_f for SO-PD (Fig. 6a), which includes bias corrections, is dominated by large negative values (hence SST increase) along the major currents in the North Pacific, North Atlantic, Southern Indian Ocean, and the Atlantic sector of the Arctic.
+Fig. 6 shows annual averages for SO-PD together with the increments for the 1.5 K and the 2.0 K warmer worlds (SO-15 and SO- - 20).
+The Q_f for SO-PD (Fig. 6a), which includes bias corrections, is dominated by large negative values (hence 15 SST increase) along the major currents in the North Pacific, North Atlantic, Southern Indian Ocean, and the Atlantic sector of the Arctic.
 Positive values are mainly seen along the equator and in some coastal upwelling zones.
-The increment patterns (Fig. 6b and c) appear largely independent of the level of the warming, with positive values (decreasing SST) over the Labrador Current, negative values (increasing SST) south of Iceland, and values of both signs over the Southern Ocean.
+The increment patterns (Fig. 6b and c) appear largely independent of the level of warming, with positive values (decreasing SST) over the Labrador Current, negative values (increasing SST) south of Iceland, and values of both signs over the Southern Ocean.

-Having determined the Q_f -fields, Wwe carried out 150-year simulations for SO-PD, SO-15, and SO-20.
-After a spin-up of 60 years, a new quasi-equilibrium is reached, gileaving three equilibrated periods of 90 years each (270 years in total).
+Having determined the Q_f -fields, we carried out 150-year simulations for SO-PD, SO-15, and SO-20.
+After a spin-up of 60 years, a new quasi-equilibrium is reached, giving three equilibrated periods of 90 years each (270 years in total).

-The biases in the near-surface temperature for the present day climate are shown in Fig. 55b, e, h, and k (for the four seasons).
+The biases in the near-surface temperature for the PDpresent day climate are shown in Fig. 55b, e, h, and k (for the four seasons).
 While the biases are larger than those from AMIP-PD, they are still clearly reduced compared to CPL-PD.
 For instance, the global-mean bias in NH winter (December, January, and February; DJF) is reduced by 35 % in the SO and 64 % in AMIP model compared to the fully coupled model.

-54 Temperature response
+4 Temperature response